Bankruptcy Deadlines and Timeline

 A discharge must be entered “forthwith” after the expiration of the period for objecting to discharge or moving to dismiss the case, according to court rules.
-Such objections must be made within sixty days after the first date set for a creditor’s meeting.
+Objections must be made within sixty days after the first date set for a creditor’s meeting.
 However, the discharge is not absolute and final, because the trustee can seek to have the discharge set aside in situations where the debtor fails to turn over non-exempt property, where the debtor fails to take other required actions or where there were other pending matters that would result in the denial of the discharge.
-You are required to provide at least twenty-eight days’ notice to the trustee and all creditors before the hearing.
+A motion objecting to a discharge must provide twenty-eight days’ notice to the trustee and all creditors before a hearing.
 You should receive notice that your case is closed within another thirty to forty-five days after discharge.

 Ninety Days after § 341 MeetingDeadline for Non-Government Creditors to File Their Proofs of Claim